DirectoryTree/LdapRecord-Docs/laravel/v3/index.md

 and I would be happy to help you out.

-If you require immediate support, consider becoming a [sponsor](https://github.com/sponsors/stevebauman) to receive issue priority so you get up and running as fast as possible.
+If you require immediate support, consider becoming a [sponsor](https://github.com/sponsors/stevebauman) to receive issue priority, so you get up and running as fast as possible.

 Let's get started!